Zephyrhills Municipal Airport: Skydiving

 This airport has a long history of skydiving, possibly the longest continuous history of skydiving at any U.S. airport.
 Skydive City, Inc., founded in 1990, operates a skydiving center, or drop zone, on the southeast side of the airport.
 The predecessor drop zone was Phoenix Parachute Center, operated by George Kabeller, just north of the current drop zone.
 Prior to that, a drop zone was operated on the southwest side of the airport.
 Jim Hooper became the manager of Zephyrhills Parachute Center in December, 1976.
 Si Fraser owned the Zephyrhills Parachute Center.
 The drop zone was previously managed by Searles.

 Skydiving accidents

 On March 23, 2013, two skydivers at Skydive City, instructor, Orvar Arnarson, 41, and student Andrimar Pordarson, 25, were found dead after their reserve parachutes did not inflate completely before impact.

+On January 7, 2018, Joshua Butzke, died at Skydive City after his parachute began spiraling at around 900 feet, causing a hard landing.
+Joshua was rushed to East Pasco Medical Center, where he was later pronounced dead.